dvcrn/elixir-cli-chatgpt/README.md

 ![screenshot](./screenshot.png)

-This project is the code for the writeup at XXX, but you can use it as is as well :)
+This project is the code for the writeup at https://david.coffee/mini-chatgpt-in-elixir-and-genserver/, but you can use it as is as well :)

-Feel free to suggest features and submit pull requests if you want to improve this application and find this useful
+Feel free to submit suggestions or pull requests if you want to improve this application and find it useful

 ## Usage